October 2008 Archives

 Monarch 10-22-08 a.jpgThis morning also brought a dragonfly and a small centipede, which crawled quite close to my flip-flop-exposed toes.
 I just studied it for awhile and went back to my gardening.
 After all, a centipede, while hazardous to humans, is quite the bug predator and is welcome in my garden.
 On the other hand, perhaps I should stop wearing flip flops!

 Happily all my plants are doing well.
-The rains we had last week assured me that my front yard plants are finally established -- they have really settled in and started growing.
-It's fun to see all the blooms on small plants.
-It's like watching small kids learning to do grown-up things.
-Here's a close-up of a milkweed bloom.
+The rains we had last week assured me that my front yard plants are finally getting established — they have really settled in and started growing.
+It’s fun to see all so many blooms on small plants.
+It’s like watching small kids learning to do grown-up things.
+Here’s a close-up of a milkweed bloom.

 Milkweed bloom 10-22-08.jpg